 However, it is not undetectable.
 As a WordPress website hosting owner, you could use analytics apps such as Google Analytics, and track who is visiting your site.
 If there is an unexpected spike in the rate of visitors, don’t just celebrate, investigate.

 Also, if you make use of Adword Ads, Google has your back.
 Google has built a “Three Stage System” to detect invalid links. via.
 Using data to help prevent fraud.

-In case you are looking forward to learning about Banner Ads and PPC advertising, follow this best selling course at Udemy: Google Adwords 101: Get More Customers with Search Marketing.
+In case you are looking forward to learning about Banner Ads and PPC advertising, follow this best selling course at Udemy: Google Ads 101: Get More Customers with Search Marketing.